latchbio/latch/docs/source/snakemake/tutorial.md

 }
 ```

-The file contains two file parameters of type `LatchDir`, which is a pointer to a directory hosted on Latch Data.
-When we register this workflow, these parameters will be exposed to the user on the Latch UI before they execute the workflow.
-Then, the workflow orchestrator will download these directories to the local machine before executing the task.
+This file contains two file parameters of type `LatchDir`, which is a pointer to a directory hosted on Latch Data.
+When we register this workflow, these parameters will be exposed to the user on the Latch UI.
+Upon execution, the workflow orchestrator will download these directories to the local machine before executing the task.

 How does the orchestrator know which local path to download the remote files to?
 For each `SnakemakeFileParameter` parameter, we can use the `path` keyword to specify the local path where files will be copied before the Snakemake workflow is run.
 Add the local path to the file parameters as follows: